Quasiexact posets and the moderate meet-continuity

 Quasiexact posets have some weak and quasicontinuous domain-like features, so this terminology seems appropriate.

 Shen et al. \cite{Shen-Wu-Zhao-2019} used two examples to show that quasicontinuous domains need not be weak domains, and that weak domains need not be quasicontinuous domains.
-Precisely, Example 3.11 in \cite{Shen-Wu-Zhao-2019} shows that quasicontinuous domains are unnecessarily exact, and Example 3.12 in \cite{Shen-Wu-Zhao-2019} shows that weak domains are unnecessarily quasicontinuous.
+Precisely, Example 3.11 in \cite{Shen-Wu-Zhao-2019} shows that quasicontinuous domains are not necessarily exact, and Example 3.12 in \cite{Shen-Wu-Zhao-2019} shows that weak domains are not necessarily quasicontinuous.

 Here, we shall elaborate some more detailed relationships than those in \cite{Shen-Wu-Zhao-2019}.

 The following example shows that quasicontinuous domains are not necessarily weakly increasing.
 Since every quasicontinuous domain is quasiexact, this example also shows that quasiexact posets need not to be exact or weakly increasing.